What to do after a loved one dies

 Aside from the above, it’s useful to remember the below to help make the process easier and smoother for you and your family.

-- If the property is unoccupied, ensure their property is secure and insured
+- If the property is unoccupied, ensure it is secure and insured

 - Gather information regarding the assets and liabilities in the estate